8th Grade, Patterson Mill Middle School

 “Whenever I learn a new lesson I seem to comprehend a little better how hard it is for some people.
 I also enjoy community service because seeing people get the proper attention that they deserve makes people feel better about themselves.”

 Samantha Bowling, or Sami, age 13, is a 7th grade student at Patterson Mill Middle School.
 She has been a member of the WeCancerve Movement's all-youth board of Advisors since 2018.
 She has helped with many projects, including Eggstra Special Easter Baskets, La Magnifique Boutique, Camp Happy, Goals for Grace, Be Your Best You Workshop and Breakfast Bags Bonanza.
 She has also led WeCancerve's first ever Pillow Drive, and Winter Holiday Party for Foster Youth.

-Sami enjoys giving back to her community because of all it has done for her.
-She is organizations that can help her do this such as Girl Scouts.
-She is a first-year Cadette in her troop and has earned her Community Service, Silver Torch and Bronze Award.
-She has also helped with many take action projects through Girl Scouts.
-Sami also works in other community groups, such as Harford County Public School's Student Mental Health Council and Bel Air United Methodist Church and have helped them with community services.
+Sami enjoys giving back to her community because of all it does for her.
+She participates with other organizations that help her do these things, such as Girl Scouts.
+She is a second-year cassette in her troop, and has earned her Community Service, Silver Torch and Bronze Award.
+She has also helped with many other take action projects through Girl Scouts.
+Sami also works in other community groups, such as Harford County Public School's Student Mental Health Council and Bel Air United Methodist's Youth Group.

 The earliest act of community service she remembers doing was at her church, St. James Lutheran, where she helped with The Lutheran Mission Society’s Miricle

 Of Christmas program.
-This program is when a church will pick a family (or families) in need with Christmas gifts and food.
-To do this, people buy canned food, clothes that will fit the members and buy toys off the wish lists that the families have made.
+This program provides a family (or families) in need with Christmas gifts and food.
+To do this, people buy canned food, clothes that will fit the members and toys off the wish lists that the families have made.
 This meant that Sami got to help others in need at a very young age.

 “I have always felt empathy towards people but being as young as I was at the time I could not really put myself into the shoes of the families,” she reflects.